magokstad/url-display/README.md

 # URL Display (VERY WIP)

 URL Display is a browser extension that briefly displays the current hostname on top of the current tab.
-This extension is currently a work in progress and is being actively developed.
+This extension is currently a work in progress.

 ### Why does this extension exist?